Skip to the main content.

 3. Partnering and Sponsorships

-Co-branded promotions or loyalty program subscription models allow companies to offset expenses, making rewards more sustainable.
+Co-branded promotions or loyalty program subscription models allow companies to offset expenses.

 Even successful loyalty programs will become costly mistakes if businesses overlook key financial risks.
-Avoid these two common pitfalls to keep expenses under control:
+Avoid these things:

 1. Underestimating Hidden Costs